Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 This workaround avoids a (in my opinion) rather unintuitive [yargs footgun][12], though there are decent arguments in support of vanilla yargs's behavior.

-#### Impossible Configurations
+#### Strange and Impossible Configurations

-Note that **there are no sanity checks performed to prevent demands that are unresolvable**, so care must be taken not to ask for something insane.
+Note that **there are no sanity checks performed to prevent options configurations that are unresolvable**, so care must be taken not to ask for something insane.

 For example, the following configurations are impossible to resolve: